ICSE2020-FLAST/FLAST/README.md

     FLAST
      .
      |
      |--- datasets/      Datasets and dataset information (links and commit hash).
+The folder is automatically created after the decompression of `datasets.tgz`.
      |
      |--- py/            Scripts with FLAST implementation and scripts to run experiments.
      |
      |--- results/       Folder containing the raw results of the experiments and the aggregate results.
+The folder is automatically created after the execution of the scripts for the experiments.